What Is a Rape Myth?

-This myth has a historical background, dating back to the Civil War in which racism toward blacks flourished.
-Studies showed in the 1970s that lower socioeconomic level men raped women more; however, the men who were interviewed were prisoners, making the population non-represented, and therefore, invalid.
-Statistics confirm that 80-90% of perpetrators come from the same racial background as the survivor in all violent crimes.
-The rate of sexual assault throughout all racial groups contains no significant difference.
-However, the rate of sexual assault, regardless of race, is higher among lower income, urban residents.
-If the perpetrator is of a different race than the assailant, he is more likely to be a white man sexually assaulting a woman of color rather than a man of color sexually assaulting a white woman.
+This myth stems from a historical background that dates back to the 1800s during a time when racism towards African Americans was very predominant in society in several areas around the world.
+Statistics state that 80-90% of perpetrators come from the same racial background as the survivor in all sex crimes.2 The rate of sexual assault throughout all racial groups shows no significant difference.
+However, the rate of sexual assault, regardless of race, is higher among lower income, urban residents.2 If the perpetrator is of a different race than the assailant, he is more likely to be a white man sexually assaulting a woman of color rather than a man of color sexually assaulting a white woman.1

 4th Myth: Men rape women because they are sexually aroused or have been sexually deprived.

-Fact: Men rape women to exert control and confirm their power.2
+Fact: Rapists assault their victims to exert control and confirm their power.2

-This myth implies that rape is the only alternative to lack of a sexual partner, since men’s sexual urges are uncontrollable and must be satisfied.
-This allows for male aggression by blaming the survivor for making the man sexually aroused in the first place.
-Because most perpetrators have available sexual partners, the motives for rape include the want of power and control and hostilities against women, the men, in some instances, enjoy inflicting pain to fulfill their desire for domination.
-Studies have shown that erection and ejaculation are many times absent, with the only motivation being to objectify and degrade women.
+This myth implies that rape is the only available alternative to men in response to a lack of sexual partners and that a man’s sexual urges are uncontrollable and must be satisfied.
+This justifies male aggression and blames the survivor sexually arousing the man in the first place.
+It has been shown that most perpetrators have willing sexual partners.
+This shows that most rapists are sexually satisfied and therefore, their motives for rape include the desire for power and control over another person.
+The aggressor, in some instances, enjoys inflicting pain on another person to fulfill their desire for domination.

-6th Myth: Women lie about being raped or use it to get even with their partners.
+5th Myth: Victims lie about being raped or use it to get even with their partners.

-This myth creates suspicion and doubt toward women.
+This myth makes people suspicious and doubtful of the stories survivors tell, which perpetuates victim blaming and a lack of support for survivors.
 It isolates survivors by claiming that they are lying.
-It is important to remember that even though a sexual assault case does not go to trial, it does not mean that the sexual assault did not happen.
-Rape is the most underreported crime.
-Intimate and painful details must be shared, in terms of both medical exams and police reports and questionings.
-Women can experience further trauma from sharing details to untrained, insensitive professionals.
-If the case does not go to court, there is the chance that she can be harassed by others, including the perpetrator, as well as accused of ruining his life.
+It is important to remember that even if a sexual assault case does not go to trial, it does not mean that the sexual assault did not happen.
+Rape is the most underreported crime.3 Intimate and painful details must be shared when reporting an assault to the police or medical examiner.
+Some survivors fear being called a liar if they report their assault.
+Survivors can experience further trauma from sharing these details with other people.
+If the case does go to court, there is the chance that they will be harassed by others, including the perpetrator, as well as be accused of ruining the perpetrator’s life.

 Fact: Men can be and are sexually assaulted.

-The belief that men are always in control is false.
-There is also the stigma in regards to male to male sexual contact, which leads heterosexual male survivors to deny being sexually assaulted.
-Male sexual assault is very common; 1 in 6 men become survivors.
-The assailants may be hostile toward men who identify as homosexuals, or they may not have a preference between males and females.
-Men can question their sexuality after they have been raped because erections can occur during the assault.
-Out of fear and terror, a survivor has an erection as a pure biological response; this does not mean that he in any way, shape, or form, enjoy what is being done to them.
-Along with this, there is a stereotype that men always want sex.
-Therefore, they cannot be raped by someone of the gender(s) they are attracted to.
-A man who believes this myth could have difficulty saying no because they can be afraid of being judged by others as being less than a man.
-They might experience self doubt too for the wanting to engage in sexual activities.
-There are, however, instances when a man does not desire a woman.
+There is a stigma attached to male on male sexual contact, which causes many heterosexual male survivors to deny being sexually assaulted.
+Male sexual assault is very common as 1 in 6 men are survivors of sexual assault.1 The assailant may be hostile toward men who identify as homosexuals, or they may not have a preference between males and females.
+Men sometimes question their sexuality after they have been raped because erections can occur during the assault.
+Out of fear and terror, a survivor can get an erection as a purely biological response to the stimulus.
+This does not mean that he in any way enjoys what is being done to him.
+There is also a stereotype that men always want to have sex and therefore, they cannot be raped by someone of the gender(s) they are attracted to.
+A man who believes in this myth could have difficulty saying “no” because they can be afraid of being judged by others as being less than a man.